-From the Ranger: Gluepot Reserve is open.
-Entry to Gluepot is only via Lunn Road (from Goyder H'way) -don't let your sat-nav lead you astray.
-Gas fires only on the reserve please.
+Gluepot Reserve is open.
+Entry is only via Lunn Road (from Goyder H'way) -all other ways lead to locked gates.
+Please note: strictly gas fires only on the reserve.
 There is no need to book campsites in advance.
-(7 February 2021)
+(11 June 2021)

 Feral Animal Control

 The reserve has been divided into three blocks – Old Gluepot Block, Central Gluepot Block and Birdseye Block.
 Birdseye Block has restricted access and is defined as a reference and conservation area.

 Calperum Station borders the reserve to the north/east and eastern boundaries and Taylorville to the Southern boundary.
 Parcoola Station and Balah Station borders the northern and western boundary respectively.

 Birds Australia Gluepot Reserve provides habitat for numerous rare and threatened fauna.
 The Malleefowl is of particular concern as its numbers have declined substantially Australia wide.
 Research indicates that predation by foxes can have a dramatic effect on Malleefowl chick survival rates.
 Studies in other areas have shown that intensive fox baiting programs can play an important role in the increased survival rates of young Malleefowl during the first 6 months of life, when they appear to be most at risk .
 Recent research indicates that overgrazing may also have an impact on malleefowl breeding.
 Feral Goats are the primary grazing animal on Gluepot Reserve.

 An article describing the control of goats and foxes at Gluepot can be found here